-Flesh and Blood a kneeler reconstructed from reclaimed pallet wood, invites the audience to perform the act of kneeling in front of a mirror.
-From this position the participant confronts their own reflection and words of affirmation burnt in reverse into the wooden frame of the stool.
-The work was created to explore concepts of self-awareness, as a form of dissenting from social constructs of ego.
+Flesh and Blood a kneeler reconstructed from reclaimed pallet wood, invites the audience to perform the ritual act of kneeling.
+From this position the participant faces a mirror placed on the wall, confronting their own reflection and words of affirmation burnt in reverse into the kneeler.

 Material: reclaimed wooden pallets, mirror, fabric and pyrography